 - Have a different theme each week and get students to share songs, pictures and quotations connected to the theme.

-- Generally create a place for students to interact with you and with each other outside of the classroom.
+- Generally create a place for students to interact with you and with each other outside the classroom.

 To conclude, by supplying our students with easily accessible tools for studying 'on the go', we are enabling them to incorporate self-study into their busy lives, accelerating their progress and guaranteeing better results.